Adult Literacy, Numeracy and Cultural Capability

-Each module consists of a four-week PLD course starting with a workshop, delivered face-to-face or by video conference.
+Each module consists of a four-week PLD course starting with a workshop, delivered by video conference.

 This is followed by an online community of professional learning.
 Participants will have the opportunity to practise and reflect on the new learning and exchange experiences and ideas with each other and the facilitator.

 Participants can collect evidence of participation and engagement in their PLD Portfolio or Kete.

 They can receive a digital badge for participation in each of the three components and a full course badge if all three badges are collected.

 Our PLD courses and workshops currently on offer are:

 - Applying Ako (Reciprocal learning and teaching) in your practice